 The domes at Moore and Mt.
 Kent observatories have their own control systems designed to interface with the electromechanical hardware supplied by the dome manufacturer.
 The esstential design elements shared by all domes are

-This page is a description of the dome control hardware and software highlighting similarities and differences between the systems for the two Sirius domes housing the CDK20's, the Ash dome for the RC24, and a refurbished dome for the CDK700.
+This page is a description of the dome control hardware and software highlighting similarities and differences between the systems for the various telescope enclosures at Moore and Mt.
+Kent observatories.

 We use an RFID tag encoder that senses tags attached to the inside perimeter of a dome.
 On the CDK20 Sirius domes, the tags are attached to the gear drive rail as shown here: